 The American Chemical Society gave an award to Professor Mason for work in the field of “pure chemistry”.
-In your own words, explain what you think meant by this term.
+In your own words, explain what you think is meant by this term.
 Do you think this particular paper qualifies as “pure chemistry”?
 Why or why not?